AlcidesRC/dockerized-php/README.md

 If you experiment any SSL certificate issue on your *host*, please register the **Caddy Authority Certificate** on your browser.

-> A _Makefile_ command is provided called `make install-caddy-certificate` and guides you on this process.
+> A _Makefile_ command is provided called `make install-caddy-certificate` which guides you on this whole process.

 > This is a one-time action due the certificate does not change after rebuilding/restarting the service.

 ##### PHP Application